huzefazaheer/flight-controller/README.md

 ### Modules

-- Flight Information: Displays important updates like velocit, altitude and distance to wp
+- Flight Information: Displays important updates like velocity, altitude and distance to wp
 - Waypoint Manager: Control adding and removing of waypoints with an interactive map
 - Action Window: Send control signal to ardupilot for functions such as taking off, landing, controlling mission e.t.c
 - Logs Window: Displays mavros status messages for debugging faults

 #### Startup Commands for Gazebo Sim

-To specify that a code block is Bash in Markdown, use **`bash`** after the backticks (\`\`\`) at the beginning of the code block.
-This is called a "language identifier" and it enables syntax highlighting for that specific language.

 ```bash
 roslaunch iq_sim runway.launch